 Notifications of rejection are sent out by post on an ongoing basis during the application period.

 Your letter of admission contains detailed information on when to enrol and on the documentation you need to present when enrolling at the university.
-An information leaflet on enrolment is available here(246.4 KB).

 The calendar for the University of Bamberg lecture period is available here.